-• The cost of making a full application to be awarded the European Charter for Sustainable Tourism in Protected Areas is EUR 5.000.
+• The cost of making a full application to be awarded the European Charter for Sustainable Tourism in Protected Areas is EUR 5,000.

-The fee includes the costs of administration and support for the charter process, the costs of verification and evaluation as well as support of networking events, development of and communications about the charter at a European and global level.
+The fee includes the costs of administration and support for the Charter process, the costs of verfication and evaluation as well as support of networking events and communications about the charter at a European and global level.

-To assist parks, by reducing the administration of the verifiers visits, EUROPARC adds this cost to the application fee: EUR 700.
-EUROPARC is registered in Germany and we need to check if the applicant organisation is required /or is exempt from VAT (@7%) for the payment of the fee.
+Europarc adds a fixed cost of EUR 700 for travelling and accommodation of the verifier.
+EUROPARC is registered in Germany and we need to check if the applicant organisation is required /or is exempt from VAT (7%) for the payment of the fee.
 We will make that check, with the tax authorities in Germany and inform you if 7% tax will be added to your fee.

 N.B.
-EUROPARC Federation is an NGO based in Germany and does not issue electronic invoice but a PDF invoice.
+EUROPARC Federation is an NGO based in Germany